Sona

 Love those rascals, watching the shows on AMC again is such a treat.
 I have

 a question for you.
-Tonite I watched "Bargain Day" and I was wondering about
+Tonite I watched "Bargain Day" and I was wondering

 the line "get".
-You and Stymie and Wheezer are doing the "Watt" street bit
+You and Stymie and Wheezer are doing the

 but you also said your mother went to "get", what exactly were you saying?